Code-Institute-Submissions/Milestone-Project-111/README.md

 ###  Acknowledgements

-   *    I would like to acknowledge my mentor Aaron Sinnott for giving me advice about the project.
+   *    I would like to thank my mentor Aaron Sinnott for giving me advice about the project.